outmoded/oz/README.md

 - `user` - the user id if the ticket represents access to user resources.
 If no user id is included, the ticket allows the application access to the application own resources only.
 - `scope` - the ticket [scope](#scope).
 Defaults to `[]` if no scope is specified.
+- `delegate` - if `false`, the ticket cannot be delegated regardless of the application permissions.
+  Defaults to `true` which means use the application permissions to delegate.
 - `grant` - if `user` is set, includes the [grant](#grant) identifier referencing the authorization granted by the user to the application.
 Can be a unique identifier or string encoding the grant information as long as the server is able to parse the information later.